&noscript=1"/>

 “From the start, the wines we’ve made from this property have always had minimal external inputs.
 Dry grown, native yeast, no additions but sulphur post malo, or before bottling, and no fining.
 Because of this, the consumer is tasting site expression as though they were standing onsite and looking at the same view that we are.”

-Committed to farming more sympathetically, Semmens embarked on a biodynamic path, with the vineyard receiving its certification in 2022 – only the second on the Apple Isle.
+Committed to farming more sympathetically, Semmens embarked on a biodynamic path, with the vineyard receiving its certification in 2022.
 “I have never been a religious person, but I feel like my vineyard and property is my church, and I hold utmost reverence for mother nature.
 So, in this context, my connection to nature and how I integrate into nature is key.”
-She also notes that organic/biodynamic certification is critical for staff, visitors and family.
+She also notes that organic and biodynamic certification is critical for staff, visitors and family.
 “To be held accountable and responsible for what they are consuming, and that where they are living and working is safe, clean and nutritious from our farming perspective.”

-It has not been an entirely easy road, with Semmens pulling the vineyard back from conventional methods requiring a good deal of hard labour, but her approach was always part of bigger picture.
-“I am but a glorified drug lord growing a monoculture,” she says.
+It has not been an entirely easy road – Semmens describes the journey frankly as learning hard lessons, pulling the vineyard back from conventional methods requiring significant labour and, at times, the use of fulvic and citric acids to address herbicide damage to soil biology before regenerative practices could take hold.
+“I am but a glorified drug lord growing a monoculture,” she says of the starting point.
 “This is not how I want to leave this planet, so everything and anything I can do to have a greater positive impact will be considered for my children’s future and theirs.
 With a very small budget we are proving that it is not prohibitive to change your farming from conventional to organic.”

 “It won’t be wet down here forever, and water will be the next future currency.
 We need to keep as much of it in the soil as possible.
 Testing is critical to understanding our soil improvements and our best test is a shovel, and a microscope.
 Adaptation to climate change will be our greatest test.”